Disdyakis triacontahedron: Cartesian coordinates

+In the above coordinates, the first 12 vertices form a regular icosahedron, the next 20 vertices (those with R) form a regular dodecahedron, and the last 30 vertices (those with S) form an icosidodecahedron.

+Normalizing all vertices to the unit sphere gives a spherical disdyakis triacontahedron, shown in the adjacent figure.
+This figure also depicts the 120 transformations associated with the full icosahedral group Ih.

 Symmetry

 The edges of the polyhedron projected onto a sphere form 15 great circles, and represent all 15 mirror planes of reflective Ih icosahedral symmetry.
 Combining pairs of light and dark triangles define the fundamental domains of the nonreflective (I) icosahedral symmetry.
 The edges of a compound of five octahedra also represent the 10 mirror planes of icosahedral symmetry.

 Orthogonal projections

 The disdyakis triacontahedron has three types of vertices which can be centered in orthogonally projection: